 How are premiums calculated?

 Considering all the different factors that go into calculating premiums, it is best to speak directly with an insurance agent to find the exact rates.
-Business owners who go to multiple insurance carriers and ask for quotes can also find the best combination of cost and service that fits their needs.
-Sometimes these quotes can even be used as a bargaining tool for obtaining a better rate or better coverage from another insurance carrier.
+Business owners who go to multiple insurance carriers and ask for (or even get an online) quote, helping them find the best combination of cost and service that fits their needs.
+Sometimes these quotes can even be used as a bargaining tool for obtaining a better rate or better coverage package from a given carrier.

 General liability insurance is very important for any business to hold.
-Some states even require it by law, although many do not.
-While coverage is sometimes costly, it can be well worth it if a company finds itself on the wrong side of a lawsuit or finds itself with injured employees.
-It is better to have the general liability insurance when you need it than to not be covered.
+Some states even require it by law.
+While coverage is sometimes costly, it can be well worth it if a company finds itself on the wrong side of a lawsuit or with injured employees.